ETHAN ALLEN – THE MAN & THE MYTH

 Susan Evans McClure

-Susan Evans McClure is the Executive Director of Lake Champlain Maritime Museum.
-She leads the talented team of educators, curators, museum professionals, and archaeologists as they connect people to our region’s past to build a stronger future for our communities.
+Susan Evans McClure is the Executive Director of The Vermont Arts Council.
+She was past Executive Director of Lake Champlain Maritime Museum where she led the talented team of educators, curators, museum professionals, and archaeologists as they connect people to our region’s past to build a stronger future for our communities.
 Previously, Susan was Director of Programs and Audience Development at the Smithsonian’s National Museum of American History, where she led a team responsible for inspiring national conversations on the importance of the humanities to civic life.
 She also launched the National Museum of American History’s Food History Program and managed on-site educational opportunities for visitors.
 Susan holds an Ed.M. in Arts in Education from the Harvard Graduate School of Education and a B.A. in Theater and History from McGill University.
 Her research focuses on the field of public history, connecting people with the past in ways that are relevant to their lives today outside of the walls of the classroom.

 November 4, 2022